kratark/kratark/README.md

 - 👋 Hi, I’m @kratark.
 - 👀 I’m interested in Machine Learning and Data storytelling.
-- 🌱 I’m currently learning in Data Science for Digital Business Transformation at Thammasat University.
+- 🌱 I’m graduated in Master Degree of Data Science for Digital Business Transformation at Thammasat University.
 - 💞️ I am currently looking for a job in the role of a Data Scientist with Python and R programing language, and also strong MS office and Power BI
 - 📫 contact me : chanchawat.pds@gmail.com
 <!---